boyanio/wasm-wheel/README.md

 #### AssemblyScript

-[AssemblyScript](https://www.npmjs.com/package/assemblyscript) defines a subset of TypeScript that it compiles to WebAssembly.
+[AssemblyScript](https://www.npmjs.com/package/assemblyscript) defines a subset of TypeScript that can be compiled to WebAssembly.
+Currently using version `0.8.1` of the compiler.

 #### Rust